-In its lead mode, the GriGri+ was very comparable to the GriGri 2 when it came to feeding slack.
-It was smoothest assisted braking device for paying out rope because of its wide range of acceptable rope diameters.
+In its lead mode, the GriGri+ was very comparable to the GriGri when it came to feeding slack.
+It is among smoothest assisted braking device for paying out rope because of its wide range of acceptable rope diameters, but isn't as easy as the Trango Vergo.
 Feeding slack is very difficult if you try to lead belay while the device is in top rope mode, which makes it necessary to double check that it is set to the correct mode before belaying.

 Lead mode is on the left, and top rope mode is on the right.

 Unfortunately, this is an easy step to miss when switching back and forth at the crag.
 It is also challenging to get the dial to turn.
 You have to insert something sharp into the dial to release it, and unless you climb with your keys in your pocket, you might not always have something on hand that can help you make the switch.

 The GriGri+ still has a learning curve for feeding slack and developing muscle memory for this requires practice.
 Tube-style belay devices are much simpler in this respect, and that is why they scored higher for this category.

 The GriGri+ weighs 7.1 ounces, only one ounce more than the GriGri.
 It is almost exactly the same size and shape.
 The benefit of the added features in this model easily justifies the extra ounce.